top of page

 “Although the EBU’s Turkish Member TRT hasn’t participated in the Eurovision Song Contest since 2012 we know there is still huge interest in Turkey in the Contest underlined by the large amount of engagement on our social channels from Turkish fans.
 With that in mind, we are in contact with TRT with the aim of bringing them back into the competition.
 TRT has made a huge contribution to the Contest in the past, including hosting the event in Istanbul in 2004, and we would very much welcome them back should they decide to participate again.”

-Following these statement and with a number of withdrawals this year, it was hoped by fans that we may see Turkey at Eurovision 2023.
+Following this statement and with a number of withdrawals this year, it was hoped by fans that we would see Turkey at Eurovision 2023.
 However, it was not to be..

 2023 elections dent hopes

-In May this year, the Turkish elections were held.
-The Republican People's Party had previously expressed support for Turkey's re-entry into the competition.
-They hinted that things may change in the future should there be a change of government.
-However, the elections did not go in the favour of the Republican People's Party, and they were not elected.
+In May 2023, the Turkish elections were held, and it was the Republican People's Party that had previously expressed support for Turkey's re-entry into the Contest.
+They hinted that things may change in the future should there be a change of government, however, the elections did not go in the favour of the Republican People's Party, and they were not elected.

 One thing that may help Turkey's return is the change to the rules which sees qualification to the Grand Final now based solely on the public vote, which has always been in Turkey's favour.

-While it is hoped by many fans that we may see Turkey return to Eurovision in the future, we will just have to wait and see.
+While it is hoped by many fans that we may see Turkey return to Eurovision in the future, in the current political environment it looks unlikely.
+We will just have to wait and see...

 For continued updates on all Eurovision Song Contest news, follow us on Facebook, Twitter, TikTok, YouTube and Instagram.
 All the links can be found at: https://linktr.ee/aussievisionnet